 - Or that contained a significant misrepresentation that caused you to sign.

 Did GTA Buyer Owe Double Commission?

-A GTA resident whose families’ Mississauga offer to purchase was rejected discovered that when she was asked to pay a commission by a realtor she was no longer using (Sutton Group-Admiral Realty Inc. v Taborovska, 2021 ONSC 2837).
+A Greater Toronto Area resident whose families’ offer to purchase was rejected used the non est factum defence when she was asked to pay a commission by a realtor she was no longer using (Sutton Group-Admiral Realty Inc. v Taborovska, 2021 ONSC 2837).

 Ganna’s parents, who lived overseas, signed a buyer representation agreement (BRA) in November 2018, committing their daughter to using the realtor until the real estate contract expired.